-- o Hallmark 401(k) (Owner: SP)
+- Hallmark 401(k) (Owner: SP)

+- o Lambeau Family Trust

+- MelLife Variable Annuity

 - o Merrill Lynch IRA

-- o MetLife Variable Annuity

-- o Naismith Family Trust

-- Naismith Rental Properties Location: US

-- o T Rowe Price 529 Plan LOCATION: KS

 EXCLUSIONS OF SPOUSE, DEPENDENT, OR TRUST INFORMATION

 Trusts: Details regarding "Qualified Blind Trusts" approved by the Committee on Ethics and certain other "excepted trusts" need not be disclosed.
 Have you excluded from this report details of such a trust benefiting you, your spouse, or dependent child?